 Glass, although strong, has very poor impact resistance.
 Games of football and falling branches from trees are likely to break glass panels, whereas acrylic – and polycarbonate especially – will easily withstand such impacts.
 Polycarbonate is widely used to create CDs, aquariums and even bulletproof screens – so you can get some idea of how strong this material really is.
 Additionally, clear plastic sheets are far lighter than glass and much easier to handle – making their installation easy and quick to do.

-The concern with polycarbonate greenhouse panels for many people is whether plastic offers the same heat retaining effects as glass.
+The concern with polycarbonate greenhouse panels for many people is whether plastic offers the same heat-retaining effects as glass.
 The solution to this problem is a simple one – twin wall polycarbonate.
-This variety of clear plastic sheet combines the high strength and impact resistance of polycarbonate with a highly insulating construction.
-The twin wall profile comprises two thin sheets of plastic separated by perpendicular sections which create a fluted sheet that traps an insulating layer of air within it.
+This variety of clear plastic sheets combines the high strength and impact resistance of polycarbonate with a highly insulating construction.
+The twin-wall profile comprises two thin sheets of plastic separated by perpendicular sections which create a fluted sheet that traps an insulating layer of air within it.

 Using twin wall polycarbonate for the roof panels of a greenhouse is a great way of increasing the internal heat, and using these sheets all the way around will increase it further.
 Alternatively, using bubble wrap with standard clear polycarbonate sheets can offer the same effects to some degree.

 Installing polycarbonate greenhouse panels is simple thanks to the lightweight and versatility of the material.
 It can be cut to size using a saw blade made for plastic to avoid chipping at the edges, or alternatively, it can be bought ready cut to size from our website.